VzBoT3D/.github/profile/README.md

 Our goal is to be an inclusive community for all.
 Our general [code of conduct](/code-of-conduct.md) covers what's generally acceptable behaviour, and what's not.
 Local specifics may apply in certain corners of the community!

 Check out the awesome [User Mods](https://github.com/VzBoT3D/VzBoT-UserMods#mods) our community has come up with!
 Could your mod soon also be listed here?

+More community mods can also be found on our [Discord server]().

 ## 📞 Get in touch